256dpi/fire/README.md

 ### Has-Many Relationships

-Fields that have a `HasMany` as their type define the inverse of a to-one relationship and require the `coal:"name:type:inverse"` struct tag:
+Fields that have a `coal.HasMany` as their type define the inverse of a to-one relationship and require the `coal:"name:type:inverse"` struct tag:

 ```go
 type Post struct {